We can provide EPCs for RHI ( Renewable Heat Incentive) applications and PV Feed In Tariff applications.

 For information on the Renewable Heat Incentive (RHI ) :

-GREEN DEAL – We no longer carry out Green Deal Assessments
+GREEN DEAL – Please note , we no longer carry out Green Deal Assessments

 The Government has currently stopped funding the Green Deal Finance Bank.